 Those limited in space can choose to construct a solid fence about 4 feet in front of the hive.
 Now, the foraging bees will come out of the hive and go up and over.
 No conflict with humans.

 If absolutely no space seems right, what about going up?
 Some apartment dwellers have received permission to maintain beehives on roof tops!

 Educate Close Neighbors

 While some folks decide to keep their hives a secret, it is very nice when you can be upfront with your close neighbors.
-Ensure them that the bees will be no problem for them.
-Encourage them that if they have any concerns or questions to please let you know.
+Most of the concern is due to the worry of bee stings and it is a valid concern.